evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 #### 1) Create the library directory

-Create the library directory by running the following commands in the *Terminal* app.
+Run the following commands in the *Terminal* app.

 ```
 mkdir MyLibrary